nextmolecular/Metagenomics-Panel-Design/README.md

 * Selection of primers to generate 100 Amplicons/species-target that are uniformly arrayed accross the genome of the organism.

-* Screening of primers from 15o-mers by lack of homology to representative Prokaryotic, Viral, and Eurkaryotic Genomes
+* Screening of primers by by lack of homology to representative Prokaryotic, Viral, and Eurkaryotic Genomes